chisophugis/lbd/source/llvmstructure.rst

 Next, I introduce the llvm structure by copy and paste the related article from llvm web site.
-After that I will show you how to write register and instruction definitions (Target Description File) which will be used in chapter 3.
+After that I will show you how to write register and instruction definitions (Target Description File) which will be used in next chapter.

 CPU0 processor architecture
 ---------------------------